CoaklBry/odin-recipes/README.md

 # odin-recipes
-Practice site that has recipes
+Practice site that has recipes.
+Expected outcomes:
+A better understanding of images, anchors, links, and general flow of websites.